Thoughts, Trauma, and Toxins

 So how do the Three T’s cause subluxation and affect the function of the nervous system as a whole?
 First of all, let’s consider the area of trauma, specifically physical trauma, as a cause.
 It is easy to understand how a vertebra can become misaligned as a result of physical trauma to the spine—forceful birthing procedures that pull and twist a baby’s head to expedite the delivery process, falls endured while learning how to walk, playground injuries, or even bad posture.
 The body will logically try to stabilize this area with muscle splinting, which will heal in this configuration unless something is done to restore integrity to the area.

 However, apart from direct force causing a bone to misalign, the body can be affected by chemical exposure and emotional stresses in such a way as to cause subluxations.
-The nervous system perceives these non-physical stressors to be threatening and directs the muscles to react, defend and brace the body, holding bones in positions that can cause asymmetry and imbalance in the spine.
+The nervous system perceives these non-physical stressors to be threatening and directs the muscles to react, defend, and brace the body, holding bones in positions that can cause asymmetry and imbalance in the spine.
 No muscle moves a bone without a nerve purposefully telling it to do so.
 Realize that the vertebrae never move without a muscle pulling them.
-These misalignments and alterations in spinal curvature are only a result of the internal, neurological response to the overwhelming presence of the Three T’s.
+Along with the spinal shaping influence of daily posture, these misalignments are also the result of the internal, neurological response to the overwhelming presence of the Three T’s.

 Keeping Signals Clear